mirror of

 |

-When styling components try to use theme related variables (colors, typography):
+When styling components use Angular Material system variables (colors, typography, elevation):

 |